Airport Sector (CISF)

 The Airport Sector (abbreviated as the APS) is one of the sectors of the Central Industrial Security Force (CISF), a Central Armed Police Force of India.
 The sector is responsible for providing security coverage to civil airports in India under the regulatory frame work of the Bureau of Civil Aviation Security, Ministry of Civil Aviation.
 Headed by an additional director general of police-rank officer and headquartered at New Delhi.
-Currently Praveer Ranjan, IPS, is ADG/APS.
+Currently Smt Binita Thakur, IPS, is ADG/APS.
 It is the largest sector of CISF in terms of number of personnel deployed.
-It provides security coverage to 68 national and international airports in the country.
+It provides security coverage to 71 national and international airports in the country.

 History

 CISF was first inducted at Jaipur Airport.

 The security of commercial airports in India was under the control of airport police of respective states where the relevant airports were situated before it was decided that a single agency should hold this responsibility.
 After the hijacking of Indian Airlines Flight 814 on 7 December 1999, the Government of India decided on 7 January 2000 to hand over the security of airports in the country to the Central Industrial Security Force in a phased manner.
 The first such induction of CISF happened on 3 February 2000 when it took over the security of Jaipur Airport in Rajasthan.
 The process of inducting CISF at the different airports was accelerated after the September 11 attacks in the United States in which four passenger aeroplanes were hijacked by terrorists.